fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.EventHub/vTrue/New-AzureRmEventHubConsumerGroup.md

 ```

 ### -UserMetadata
-Specifies metadata for the consumer group.
+User metadata for the consumer group.

 ```yaml
 Type: String